Dyslexia

 Phonological difficulties: Phonological awareness refers to the ability to identify and manipulate the sounds in spoken language.
 Individuals with Dyslexia may have challenges with phonological processing, which can make it difficult for them to connect sounds to letters and blend sounds together to form words.

 Writing challenges: Dyslexia can impact writing skills.
-Individuals may have difficulty with organizing their thoughts on paper, constructing coherent sentences and paragraphs, and using proper grammar and punctuation.
+Individuals may have difficulty with organising their thoughts on paper, constructing coherent sentences and paragraphs, and using proper grammar and punctuation.
 Expressing themselves in writing can be challenging and may take more time and effort.

 Slow reading rate: People with Dyslexia often read at a slower pace compared to their peers.
 The effort required to decode words and process the text can result in reduced reading speed.